Q-Force: Production and release

 Hayes and Milliner had been considering the idea for the series for some time.
 Milliner called a spy TV series tough to make and Hayes said that they were thinking how to get such a series, and have it animated, while having "the fun parts of a James Bond film."
 He added that animation allows for "freedom" to do more than a live-action series.
-Milliner also said that he wasn't sure if studios would greenlight "a feature with a leading character that's gay in that genre" and noted that it "one of the last bastions of masculinity" that can't be broken down.
+Milliner also said that he wasn't sure if studios would greenlight "a feature with a leading character that's gay in that genre" and noted that it is "one of the last bastions of masculinity" that can't be broken down.
 He further said that teaming up with co-creator Michael Schur happened quickly because he had been friends from a while back, and asked him if he wanted to work on the project, with Schur saying yes.
-Liedman later told Animation Magazine that the show began with the idea to about "a gay James Bond," and that he, along with Hayes and Milliner, came up with the idea for "an ensemble comedy about queer secret agents."
+Liedman later told Animation Magazine that the show began with the idea to be about "a gay James Bond," and that he, along with Hayes and Milliner, came up with the idea for "an ensemble comedy about queer secret agents."
 Following this, Liedman, Hayes, Milliner and Schur pitched the idea to Universal Television, which approved of the idea, and it was sold to Netflix.

-In April 2019, Netflix ordered 10 episodes of the series.
+Netflix ordered ten episodes of the series in April 2019.
 It was also said that each episode would be 30 minutes long.
 At the same time, some reported that Sean Hayes would voice the series protagonist.
-Also in April 2019, Gabe Liedman as the showrunner, along with Sean Hayes, and Todd Milliner, and various others, as executive producers, were confirmed.
+Also in April 2019, it was confirmed that Gabe Liedman would serve as the showrunner, along with Sean Hayes, Todd Milliner, and various others as executive producers.
 Liedman later revealed that they "always knew" that Hayes would play the protagonist.
 Liedman, also said in December 2019, the show's writers "started putting the episodes together."

 In January 2020, it was reported that the series would be animated by Titmouse, Inc.'s Canadian studio.
 In April 2020, Animation Magazine and Deadline reported that the show was one of the many series that the Writers Guild of America West negotiated deals with in order to ensure that production for the animated series proceeded even with the COVID-19 pandemic.
 In a later interview, Liedman said that more than half of the writing, and all of the acting, and animation had to be "done in isolation" due to the pandemic, noting that the show's first season "took about 18 months to finish."
 In September 2020, it was reported that Guy Branum would be a co-executive producer for the series.
 In December 2020, Deadline described Q-Force as an "upcoming animated series."
 Chloe Keenan was also confirmed as a writer for the show.